Wild Arms 2: Setting

-Wild Arms 2 is set in the world of Filgaia, a planet made to resemble the American Old West with additional science fiction, steampunk, and traditional fantasy elements.
-An example of "Weird West", the game contains several stock elements from American Western films, literature, and folklore, including expansive deserts, dry plains, red rock canyons, saloons, and gunfights melded with traditional role-playing game story elements such as magic and demons.
+Wild Arms 2 is set in the world of Filgaia, a planet with science fiction, steampunk, and traditional fantasy elements such as magic and demons.

-Firearms factor heavily in Filgaia's mythology.
-Called "ARMs", these weapons represent the world's ever-growing warfare technology, and, unlike the first Wild Arms, are not considered inherently dangerous.
-Similar technology is used to create other mechanical weaponry not common in normal Western fiction, including cybernetic limbs and miniature robots.
-Other forms of high technology such as aircraft, motorized vehicles, and radio devices also make an appearance, though some of their usage is attributed to magic rather than science.
+Firearms called "ARMs" represent Filgaia's ever-growing warfare technology, and, unlike the first Wild Arms, are not considered inherently dangerous.
+Similar technology is used to create other mechanical weaponry, including cybernetic limbs and miniature robots.
+Other forms of high technology such as aircraft, motorized vehicles, and radio devices also appear, though some of their usage is attributed to magic rather than science.

 Characters

-The cast of Wild Arms 2 is made up of a number of playable and non-playable characters who each contribute to the advancement of the story.
-The main characters are those controlled by the player, consisting of six heroes who are called upon by a wealthy benefactor to put an end to the terrorist organization Odessa, who act as the game's principal adversaries.
-"Operation ARMS" serves as the moniker of the player's team, with each member contributing something unique to both gameplay and the story, led by the reluctant young gunman Ashley Winchester.
-ARMS is aided by a number of other supporting characters, including Ashley's girlfriend Marina.
-The game's primary conflict stems from the two group's conflicting ideologies on the safety of the world.
-While Odessa seeks to bring about order through oppression and conformity, ARMs instead sees Odessa's methods as a sacrifice of freedom and the largest threat to global security.
+The playable characters consist of six heroes (Ashley Winchester, Lilka Eleniak, Brad Evans, Tim Rhymeless, Kanon, and Marivel Armitage) who are called upon by a wealthy benefactor to put an end to the terrorist organization Odessa, the game's principal adversaries.
+"Operation ARMS" is the moniker of the player's team, led by the reluctant young gunman Ashley Winchester.
+ARMS is aided by supporting characters, including Ashley's girlfriend Marina.
+The game's primary conflict stems from the two groups conflicting ideologies on the safety of the world.
+While Odessa seeks to bring about order through oppression and conformity, ARMs sees Odessa's methods as a sacrifice of freedom and the largest threat to global security.

-The main characters include Ashley Winchester, Lilka Eleniak, Brad Evans, Tim Rhymeless, Kanon, and Marivel Armitage, a secret character that can be unlocked at "Crimson Castle".
+Marivel is a secret character that can be unlocked at Crimson Castle.
 Irving Vold Valeria, the leader of ARMS, introduces Marivel in the beginning of the game, and her true form is shown at the "Memory Maze", where the Sword Magess Anastasia reveals herself to Ashley.
 Marivel then joins ARMS at Crimson Castle, and several different events can be unlocked.